BChow5/Assignment1/README.md

 <br>

 What does this code mean?
-* `ssh-keygen`: Code to generate the a public and private key pair
+* `ssh-keygen`: Generates the public and private key pair
 * `-t`: Type of encryption for the key
 * `-f`: Specifying filename and location
 * `-C`: To add a comment